powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 ## Run a power flow calculation

 <img src="./img/loadflow/Compute_LF.svg" alt="" style="vertical-align: bottom"/>
 Then, flows are computed with a load flow simulator.
-In this tutorial, we use OpenLoadflow, which is open-source software.
-For more details, please visit this [page]()

-In this tutorial, we use Hades2, which is closed source software, but available under a freeware license for experimental purposes.
-For more details, please visit this [page](https://github.com/powsybl/powsybl-open-loadflow) to learn about it.
+In this tutorial, we use the OpenLoadflow implementation, which is open-source software, natilevly based on the Powsybl network grid model.
+For more details, please visit the [documentation](../../simulation/powerflow/openlf.md) to learn more about it.

 A loadflow is run on a variant of the network.
 A network variant is close to a state vector and gathers variables such as